y0y0-0/Blind-SQL-Injection/README.md

 # Blind SQL Injector
-This tool automates data extraction by leveraging the sqlmap API at manually identified Blind SQL injection points.
+This tool automates data extraction by leveraging the SQLMap API at manually identified Blind SQL injection points.

-sqlmap is a tool designed to automatically detect SQL injection points and streamline the data extraction process.
+SQLMap is a tool designed to automatically detect SQL injection points and streamline the data extraction process.

 However, when sqlmap is unable to automatically identify injection points, there remains a need for efficient data extraction from manually detected vulnerabilities.

-To address this, I developed a tool that utilizes the sqlmap API, enabling automated data extraction from injection points identified manually by the tester.
+To address this, I developed a tool that utilizes the SQLMap API, enabling automated data extraction from injection points identified manually by the tester.

 ## Getting started
 ```bash